anish-krishnan/Codeforces/README.md

   - C: Ehab and MEXs
 - 1350
   - A: Orac and Factors
+  - B: Orac and Models
-  - B: Orac and Medians
+  - D: Orac and Medians